sustainsw/sustainsw.github.io/projects/_posts/2023-10-08-aneurysm-clip.md

 ### Summary

-Flagging the presence of intracranial surgical clips for aneuysms before an MRI scan is essential to allow appropriate safety checks to take place.
+Flagging the presence of intracranial surgical clips for aneurysms before an MRI scan is essential to allow appropriate safety checks to take place.

-This project assessed the accuracy with which a machine learning model can classify the presence or absence of intracranial aneurysm clips on pre-existing imaging data.
+This project assessed the accuracy with which a machine learning model could classify the presence or absence of intracranial aneurysm clips on pre-existing imaging data.

 ![CT localiser image with a aneurysm clip highlighted](/assets/img/project_img_ces.png){:width="600px"}

-This project analysed a total of 246 CT head studies, approximately half the dataset included studies with aneurysm clips present.
-The analysis included explainable AI technique called SHapley Additive exPlanations (SHAP) to calculate and visualise the contribution of individual pixels to the predictions.
+This project analysed a total of 246 CT head studies, half of which had aneurysm clips present.
+An explainable AI technique called SHapley Additive exPlanations (SHAP) was used to calculate and visualise the contribution of individual pixels to the predictions.
 This highlighted that appropriate regions of interest were informing the output of the models.

 The model could be used to screen for patients requiring additional safety input before MRI scan appointments.